No. 22 Squadron IAF: Anti shipping operations

 The Pakistani ground forces attempted to retreat through small boats, motor launches and barges.
 The squadron carried out raids on Khulna, Banisol, and Godanad between 7 and 15 December, effectively stopping the escape.

-After the War
+Post-War

-In December 1975, the squadron moved to Hasimara, and in April 1978, it moved to Bagdogra, and converted to HAL Ajeet Mk-I ac aircraft in March 1982.
-On 20 December 1985, the unit was awarded the present crest of the Swift by the then Indian President, R. Venkataraman, and renamed to its current name.
+In December 1975, the squadron moved to Hasimara, and in April 1978, it moved to Bagdogra and converted to HAL Ajeet Mk.1 aircraft in March 1982.
+On 20 December 1985, the unit was awarded the present crest of the Swift by the then President R. Venkataraman, and renamed to its current name.
 In February 1990, the squadron moved back to Hasimara, and converted to Mikoyan MiG-27ML aircraft.

 Sabre Slayers

 The Squadron earned its name of Sabre Slayers, during Operations in December 1971.
 In the Battle of Boyra of the war, three intruding Sabres of the PAF were shot down by the Squadron Pilots.
 Through the war, Gnats from No.22 repeatedly engaged the PAF Sabres with devastating effect.